 Self-sampling and scientific sampling from landings have given a rather high number of samples.
-Samples thus included Danish and Norwegian samples from harbour sampling and Danish samples taken by skippers on board vessels and frozen immediately (available from 1999 onwards).
+Samples thus included Danish and Norwegian samples from harbour sampling and Danish samples taken by skippers on board vessels and frozen immediately (available from 1999 onwards), and Norwegian samples (after 2010) taken by skippers on board vessels and frozen.
 The Danish samples cover both age and length distributions whereas the Norwegian samples cover only length distribution prior to 1997 and both age and length samples after 1997.

-B.2.1Maturity
+B.2.1 Maturity